 5. In most years, the first hurricane of the season forms in June, but one of the most notorious hurricanes in American history, Andrew, was the first tropical storm of 1992.
 Andrew did not become a Tropical Storm until August 16th, making it one of the latest "first storms" of a single season, and one of only three Category 5 hurricanes to make landfall in the United States.

-DC Hurricane climatology: The abovemap shows the Return Period for hurricanes in the Atlantic Basin.
-The Return Period is the average number of years in between hurricane landfalls in a particular area, and as youcan see, we haveat least 12 years on average between landfalls in our area.In the immediate DC Metro, it's extremely rare to get winds of 74mph or greaterfrom a hurricane itself.
+DC Hurricane climatology: The above map shows the Return Period for hurricanes in the Atlantic Basin.
+The Return Period is the average number of years in between hurricane landfalls in a particular area, and as you can see, we have at least 12 years on average between landfalls in our area.In the immediate DC Metro, it's extremely rare to get winds of 74mph or greater from a hurricane itself.
 The Chesapeake Bay and the DelMarVa peninsula help insulate us; even with our proximity to the Chesapeake, we really can't consider Washington to be a coastal city because we are not right along the ocean.
-Once hurricanes make landfall, they lose their windspeed rapidly, and the worst of the wind is removed from a storm while it's over the DelMarVa.
-The Beltway can be thankful for this barrier of protection from tropical systems!
+Once hurricanes make landfall, they lose their wind speed rapidly, as the terrain of the DelMarVa diminishes the wind and the tropical system loses its potent energy source.
+The Metro can be thankful for this barrier of protection!